All Episodes

 I mean, these guys hire people and they save people.

-I mean, it it doesn't make sense, Tom.
+I mean, it doesn't make sense, Tom.

-I mean, how am I going to get a raise if you tax my employer to pay for somebody else who is not working to I mean, I'm not gonna get a raise, Tom.
+I mean, how am I going to get a raise if you tax my employer to pay for somebody else who is not working?

-But I'm not uh in no deep need for him to lose money to pay people who doesn't work for him.
+I work for a great company, man, but I'm not in deep need for him to lose money to pay people who doesn't work for him.

-I I have long thought the system is simple.
+I have long thought the system is simple.

 It's health care insurance.

-You leave all of us alone that most of us in this country, heavy, heavy, heavy majority of us in this country have health insurance.
+You leave all of us alone that most of us in this country, heavy, heavy, heavy majority of us in this country, have health insurance.

-One way or the other we have it.
+One way or the other, we have it.

-It's he's even looked at the plan that they had in Massachusetts and has gone off the reservation there and has gone on to a new form where he brought it out actually in the last presidential debate.
+He's even looked at the plan that they had in Massachusetts and has gone off the reservation there and has gone on to a new form where he brought it out actually in the last presidential debate.

 And in Florida, he laid out his plan for overhauling the health care system.